sharispe/sm-tools-evaluation/README.md

 Note that the first log `/results/go/output_go_benchmark_G2G_O.log` stores the errors for GOSim and GOSemSim.

 Below the digested results.
-'X' means that the tests have not be performed (due to the performance of the tools).
+'X' means that the tests have not been performed (due to the performance of the tools).
 '!' means that the constraints have been reached and that the computation failed.
 SML Par(4) corresponds to the SML configured with 4 threads (add `-threads 4` to the classical SML command line).